Mars Express (film)

-Mars Express is a 2023 French animated science fiction thriller film directed by Jérémie Périn, and Perin's first film.
-Written by Périn and Laurent Sarfati, the story is set in the 23rd century on Mars and follows Aline Ruby and her android partner Carlos Rivera, private investigators who are tasked with solving a missing persons case where two students at an elite university are reported missing.
+Mars Express is a 2023 French animated science fiction thriller film directed by Jérémie Périn, and Perin's first feature film.
 The film premiered at the Cannes Film Festival on 5 May 2023 and was released theatrically in France on 22 November.

+Premise

+The story takes place in the 23rd century on Mars.
+Aline Ruby and her android partner Carlos Rivera are private investigators tasked with solving a case where two students at an elite university are reported missing.

 Plot

 In 2200, Aline Ruby, a private detective, and Carlos Rivera, an android replica of her partner who died five years earlier, are sent to Earth to capture Roberta Williams, a robot-hacking criminal.
 Back on Mars, Roberta's arrest warrant has disappeared and she is released.

-A new investigation is entrusted to the duo: to track down Jun Chow, a cybernetics student known for illegally jailbreaking androids who, like her roommate, has gone missing.
+A new investigation is entrusted to the duo: to track down Jun Chow, a cybernetics student known for illegally jailbreaking androids.
+Jun, like her roommate, has gone missing.
 Aline and Carlos venture to the depths of Noctis, the main terrestrial establishment of Mars created thanks to the progress of robotics, and where humans and various forms of androids seem to coexist in harmony.

 The city turns out to hide secrets such as trafficking and clandestine computer labs.
 Meanwhile, activists try to free the robots from the security constraints that bind them to humans.

 Ultimately, the robots are successfully emancipated and revolt, but peacefully, by uploading their consciousnesses to computers aboard spaceships and thus escaping to space.
 Carlos, grief-stricken by the loss of his partner and realizing that he is a dead consciousness embodied in a machine who has been "trying to hold onto a life that's moved on without him", decides to go with the robots.